 If the boiler can become exposed to fluid temperatures below 34°F (1°C), a method of protection to prevent freezing of condensate should be employed.
 Contact the factory for further information.

-Residential SL series modulating boilers are designed to service three separate, directly piped heating loads using different pre-selected water temperatures and heat regulation routines.
+VFC modulating series boilers are designed to service three separate, directly piped heating loads using different pre-selected water temperatures and heat regulation routines.
 External controls can extend applications.